No. 1 in supporting First Nations entrepreneurs.

 World leader in First Nations entrepreneurship.

-Inspire, educate and support Indigenous youth and budding entrepreneurs to achieve their dreams and create a better world for all who live in it.
+Inspire, educate and support First Nations youth and budding entrepreneurs to achieve their dreams and create a better world for all who live in it.

 Our core values are the principles that guide our internal conduct as well as our relationship with clients, business partners and the communities that we serve.